No-Cash-7970/txnDuck/README.md

 8. (Optional) If you are finished using your local txnDuck, stop the web server by closing the <abbr title="Command Line Interface">CLI</abbr> window or by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> (or <kbd>Cmd</kbd>+<kbd>C</kbd> on Mac) while in the <abbr title="Command Line Interface">CLI</abbr>.
-You can restart the web server by following Steps #6 and #7.
+You can start the web server again by following Steps #6 and #7.

 ### Uninstalling and removing local setup